Center for International Business Education and Research

-The Centers for International Business Education and Research (CIBERs) are resources for international business education in the United States funded by through the United States Department of Education.
+The Centers for International Business Education and Research (CIBER) are resources for international business education in the United States funded by through the United States Department of Education.

 History

 The centers were established in 1988 as part of the Omnibus Foreign Trade and Competitiveness Act of 1988.
 As part of the legislation, CIBERs are mandated to provide six specific services among their services.

 CIBERS

 There are CIBERs at 17 universities in the United States.